FrederikVA/DTUImageAnalysis/exercises/ex1b-PCA/readme.md

 ### Exercise 4

-As with image analysis, it is very useful to get a graphical understanding of the data and what structures are hidden in the them.
+As with image analysis, it is very useful to get a graphical understanding of the data and what structures are hidden in them.
 For this, we will use the seaborn Python package that also used the pandas package.
 Take a look at Appendix A, at the end of the document, for installation instructions.

 Import *seaborn* and *pandas*: